 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

 Members of the Northeast Wisconsin Birding Club participate in many of the bird monitoring programs and efforts throughout the year.
-They also bring educational offerings (speakers) to the community ~6x/year.
-Mosquito Hill Nature Center and The Feather Rehab staff and volunteers monitored 2 American Kestrel nest boxes along Rogers Road and 8 Prothonotary Warbler next boxes on nature center property.
+They also bring educational offerings (speakers) to the community approximately six times per year.
+Mosquito Hill Nature Center and The Feather Rehab staff and volunteers monitored 2 American Kestrel nest boxes along Rogers Road and 8 Prothonotary Warbler nest boxes on Nature Center property.
 St. Nicholas School students from Freedom helped Mosquito Hill staff monitor Wood Duck nest boxes in February of 2018.

 F. Demonstrate that your community understands the critical ecological role of pollinators by documenting your Bee City USA status or by describing another substantial effort to promote pollinator health (for ideas visit the Xerxes Society and the Pollinator Partnership).

-Mosquito Hill Nautre center has interpretive displays highlighting the importance of bees and other pollinators.
+Mosquito Hill Nature Center has interpretive displays highlighting the importance of bees and other pollinators.
 These displays include 4 outside honey bee hives and 1 honey bee hive located inside the interpretive building.
-Each year in September, Mosquito Hill hosts a "Honey Sunday" event which is a day celebration that invites the public to learn about bee keeping, how honey is made, and the import role bees and pollinators play in the environment and our lives.
+Each year in September, Mosquito Hill hosts a "Honey Sunday" event which is a day celebration that invites the public to learn about bee keeping, how honey is made, and the important role bees and pollinators play in the environment and our lives.

 H. Document a substantial regular program that educates young people on any of the following topics: climate change, energy efficiency, green/bird-safe buildings, or environmental sustainability.